Hitler was right: 2020s

-In 2020, four people were arrested in Arizona after hanging a "Hitler was right" poster.
+In 2020, four people were arrested for trespassing in Arizona after hanging a "Hitler was right" poster over a bridge.

 In 2021, Palestinian BBC journalist Tala Halawa was fired after it was discovered she had tweeted "#Israel is more #Nazi than #Hitler!
 Oh, #HitlerWasRight #IDF go to hell. #prayForGaza." during the 2014 Gaza War.
-In response to her suspension Halawa apologized for the tweet but insisted that she was the subject of character assassination by the Israel lobby.
+In response to her suspension, Halawa apologized for the tweet but insisted that she was the subject of character assassination by the Israel lobby.

 On October 20, 2021, posters carrying the phrase were posted on the walls of a synagogue in Carmichael, California, by the far-right Aryan Nations terror group.